HugoCSouza/HugoCSouza/README.md

 # EN
 ## Hugo Cezar Sales de Souza
 I have two bachelor's degree: Electrial engineering and Automation and Control engineering.
-I'm actually having a master's degree in electrical engineering at computional decision's area.
+I have a master's degree in electrical engineering at computional decision's area.
 I'll wanted to restart in job-market in DevOps' area or similiar because the knowlegde acquired in master's degree were too lovely.

 ### My social medias
 [![Perfil DIO](https://img.shields.io/badge/-Meu%20Perfil%20na%20DIO-30A3DC?style=for-the-badge)](https://www.dio.me/users/hugocssouza)